Best Strollers for Disney World (including double strollers)

-Singles cost $30-45 for the first night, then $5 for each additional night.
+- Single strollers cost $30-45 for the first night, then $5 for each additional night

-Doubles are $40-50 for the first night, then $5 for each additional night.
+- Double strollers are $40-50 for the first night, then $5 for each additional night

 If all these options are sounding too expensive for you, but you really want to rent a stroller, you might want to consider Apple Stroller.

-They only offer one style, but the strollers were reported as clean, well-maintained, and cleaned between each use.
+Apple Stroller only offers one style, but the strollers were reported as clean, well-maintained, and cleaned between each use.

-There is also a $5 delivery fee and a $5 pickup fee for every rental.
-There is a minimum 3 day rental.
+- There is a $5 delivery fee and a $5 pickup fee for every rental.

 This is the option that makes the most sense to me — although, to be fair, we always drive to Disney and have never had to deal with bringing a stroller on an airplane.